nginx/agent/hugo/content/docker-images.md

 doctypes: ["task"]
 ---

+## Prerequisites
+1. Docker installation
+1. nginx-repo.crt and nginx-repo.key files (if using NGINX Plus)

 ## Building NGINX Agent image with NGINX OSS

 To build an image that contains the latest NGINX Agent and the latest mainline version of NGINX OSS run the following command: